 I hope these ideas inspire you to get out there with your macro lens and start shooting!

-If you want to learn more about taking macro photographs, be sure to check out my two eBooks.
+If you want to learn more about taking macro photographs, be sure to check out Julie’s two eBooks.
 They are filled with helpful tips, useful information, and spectacular, full color images to inspire you to create better close up photography.
+Julie Waterhouse also writes for Ultimate Photo Tips, which provides friendly education and encouragement for photo enthusiasts around the world.

 Like This Article?